-Of course, that is still partly true today, but with a twist: If you’re not online in 2018, then you’re quite a ways behind the curve and you’re likely losing a steady amount of potential business.
+Of course, that is still partly true today, but with a twist: If you’re not online … then you’re behind the curve and you’re likely losing a steady amount of potential business.

 Not because you suck at your job, but because people can’t find you where they’re looking: online.

 That, though, is just one example of how the real estate industry is changing.
 That doesn’t mention constantly fluctuating inventory and interest rates or technological advancements (like drones and 3D house walkthroughs).

 Clearly, you have a lot to keep track of.